wangkaisine/onnxruntime-inference-examples-cxx-for-linux/c_cxx/README.md

 1. (Windows and Linux) fns_candy_style_transfer: A C application that uses the FNS-Candy style transfer model to re-style images.
 It is written purely in C, no C++.
 2. (Linux) fns_candy_style_transfer_cxx: A C application that uses the FNS-Candy style transfer model to re-style images.
 It is written in C++.
-3. (Linux) MNIST_cxx: A windows GUI application for doing handwriting recognition.
+3. (Linux) MNIST_cxx: A handwriting recognition application that runs directly from the command line, without the Windows GUI.
 It's not as writable as the original [MNIST](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/c_cxx/MNIST), but you can use the [test images](https://github.com/wangkaisine/onnxruntime-inference-examples-cxx-for-linux/tree/main/resources/MNIST/test_images) from resources, or build more of your own, in 28x28 grayscale format.

 # How to build